Bitdoze Logo

 Installation Complete

-Your Stirling PDF instance is now operational!
-You can immediately begin processing PDF documents with complete privacy and control.
+Your Stirling PDF instance is operational.
+You can process PDF documents.

 Setup Option 2: Traefik & Dockge Integration

 This configuration requires a properly configured Traefik and Dockge environment.
-Follow our detailed Traefik Wildcard Certificate guide for complete setup instructions.
+Follow our Traefik Wildcard Certificate guide for setup instructions.

 Step 1: Verify Network Configuration